fennicahub/fennica-raw-csv-prepicker/README.md

 ### Input

 ESTC csv in the same format as for the above script.
-Preferably one that has already been filtered for duplicates, etc. So, for example estc_raw_sane.csv found here: [COMHIS/estc-data-private/estc-csv-raw-filtered/](https://github.com/COMHIS/estc-data-private/tree/master/estc-csv-raw-filtered).
+Preferably one that has already been filtered for duplicates, etc. In practically all cases this should be **estc_raw_sane.csv** found here: [COMHIS/estc-data-private/estc-csv-raw-filtered/](https://github.com/COMHIS/estc-data-private/tree/master/estc-csv-raw-filtered).

 ### Output